A urine concentration test determines how well your kidneys are functioning. The test may be used to test your kidneys’ response to:

 Return the cup as instructed by your doctor.
 Your urine will be sent to a lab for testing.

 Normal values may vary based on the laboratory used.
-However, according to the National Institutes of Health, typically, your urine is measured in specific gravity—the ratio of the density of your urine to the density of water (1.000).
+However, typically, your urine is measured in specific gravity — the ratio of the density of your urine to the density of water (1.000).
 Normal values tend to be in the range of at and slightly above the density of water (1.000 to 1.030).
 Your urine should be more concentrated after being given ADH.

 If your urine is very concentrated, your doctor may suspect one or more of the following conditions: